alexteghipco/brainSurfer/README.md

 # brainSurfer
-Report all bugs to alex.teghipco@uci.edu!
+Report all bugs to Alex Teghipco @ alex.teghipco@uci.edu!

-*NOTE* This software is in beta, I built it to do stuff for me, so I'm not sure that it will necessarily work for you.
+*NOTE* This software is in beta.
+I built it to display some brains for me, so I'm not sure that it will do what you want it to do, or that it will work on your particular setup.
 It is *ONLY* for experimental use and comes with no guarantee of any kind.

 # TL;DR
 - brainSurfer is a MATLAB toolbox for visualizing, thresholding, and manipulating surface space data.

-- It can project volume space data in MNI_152_2mm space onto fsaverage surface space using a variety of different approaches.

 - brainSurfer gives you as much control as I would want in the way that my data is presented.
 It has lots of different functionalities, which you can read about in the features section.
 My personal favorites include its ability to turn clusters into contours, to create 3D colormaps and plot 3D overlays, as well as the ability to modulate the transparency of a subset of data within an overlay, or to use a completely different overlay to modulate the transparency of an overlay.
 It also some nifty features for manipulating and getting cluster-level data.

+- It can project volume space data in 2mm MNI volume space onto an fsaverage surface using a registration fusion approach documentated in: Wu J, Ngo GH, Greve DN, Li J, He T, Fischl B, Eickhoff SB, Yeo BTT.
+Accurate nonlinear mapping between MNI volumetric and FreeSurfer surface coordinate systems, Human Brain Mapping 39:3793–3808, 2018.
+Code for this procedure is redistributed with brainSurfer but can be found here: https://github.com/ThomasYeoLab/CBIG.

+*Note brainSurfer also uses a few different methods for trying to preserve boundaries in thresholded volume space maps that are transformed into surface space.
+You may or may not agree with these approaches, so check the documentation before relying on them.*

 - Just hover over buttons/input boxes to get some help with what they do.